buyfuturetoday/ac-control/README.md

 ![Circuit diagram](https://raw.githubusercontent.com/YandereSkylar/ac-control/master/circuit.png)

 **<big>WARNING: This script relies on dangerous things, like the user your web server runs as having sudo permission.
-I take no responsibility if you do something stupid and get your pi hacked, or break your air conditioner.</big>**
+I take no responsibility if you do something stupid and get your pi hacked, let the magic smoke out of it with too much voltage, break your air conditioner, or start a world war by assassinating the archduke for taking the last sandwich.</big>**